TomSumner28/merchant-data/README.md

 # merchant-data

 This repository contains a simple Flask dashboard for viewing merchant data.
-By default it downloads the merchant workbook directly from a public Google Sheet, but you can also upload an Excel file if desired.
+The application automatically downloads the merchant workbook from Google Sheets on start.
 The workbook should contain two sheets named **"merchant list"** and **"offs list"**.
 Statistics are calculated from the merchant list sheet.

 ## Requirements